This page was reviewed under our medical and editorial policy by

 Do:

-If your symptoms progress from grade 1 to grades 2 or 3, your doctor may:
+If symptoms progress from grade 1 to grades 2 or 3, the care team may:

 Chemotherapy may be stopped completely if moderate to severe symptoms return when the drug treatment is resumed at a lower-than-recommended dosage.